Trailhead: Crystal Lake

 BONUS – Crystal Cascades Hike

-After zigzagging through the thick brush, eventually the trail opens to a great waterfall definitely worth basking by for a little while.
+After zigzagging through the thick brush, the trail eventually opens to a great waterfall definitely worth basking by for a little while.

 As I cleaned the trail dust off and readied to make my way back to civilization, I grabbed a few cookies to hold me over until lunch.
 One summed up my feelings of the weekend more accurately than words: